Causes and Treatment for Temporary and Permanent Paralysis

 There are several types of paralysis that spinal cord injury survivors can sustain, and each type of paralysis results in different symptoms.
 These types of paralysis may also result from medical malpractice:

 When paralysis is limited to just one part of the body – such as a single limb – it is known as monoplegia.
 Patients with this form of paralysis usually retain motion and sensation elsewhere in the body.
 Sometimes, monoplegia is a temporary condition of a stroke or brain injury.
-Most often, monoplegia is caused by cerebral palsy, though other trauma, such as strokes, tumors and nerve damage, may be responsible.
+Most often, monoplegia is caused by cerebral palsy, though other trauma, such as strokes, tumors and nerve damage caused by illness, may be responsible.

 Not to be confused with diplegia, this type of paralysis occurs when a patient experiences a loss of function in an arm and a leg on a single side of the body – also known as the paralysis of one side of the body.
 While cerebral palsy remains the most common cause, the extent of paralysis in hemiplegia patients can change over time, either from day to day or declining over a long period.
 Oftentimes, it is preceded by a weakness on the same side of the body, known as hemiparesis.
 Hemiplegia can result in a variety of conditions, including:

 - Changes in cognition, mood, or perception;